Harassment and Sexual Assault Reporting Procedures

 If a student or employee wishes to report dating violence, domestic violence, or stalking, he/she may report it to Campus Police and Security for appropriate follow-up.

-If a student wishes to report sexual harassment and/or sexual assault, he/she may report it to the Associate Vice President of Student Affairs in 239-A (email@example.com).
-If an employee wishes to report sexual harassment and/or sexual assault, he/she may report it to the Director of Human Resources in 157-A (firstname.lastname@example.org).
+If a student wishes to report sexual harassment and/or sexual assault, he/she may report it to Tamatha Sells, the Dean of Student Services, in 244-A (firstname.lastname@example.org).
+If an employee wishes to report sexual harassment and/or sexual assault, he/she may report it to the Director of Human Resources in 157-A (email@example.com).
 Once a report is received, a preliminary investigation will be conducted to determine appropriate follow-up and violations of PTC’s policies and procedures, if any.
 Confidentiality will be maintained to the extent that the institution can still provide a safe and nondiscriminatory environment for all students, faculty, staff, and administrators.
 PTC Polices & Procedures, which relate to this information, can be found here and here for students and here for employees.

 Disciplinary actions imposed for sexual assault and sexual harassment offenses vary according to the severity of the conduct and may include expulsion of a student or termination of employment for a faculty or staff member.
 Due process under established college disciplinary procedures will be afforded to all parties.
 Both the complainant and the accused have the right to counsel, but solely for offering advice.
 Both parties will be notified of the resolution of any disciplinary proceedings and both parties have the right to appeal.
 All procedures are found in the Student Code Procedures for Addressing Alleged Acts of Sexual Violence and Sexual Harassment on pages 50-52 of the Student Handbook.